How Much Does Corporate Housing Cost in 2026?

 Several factors go into the variance in different corporate housing providers’ rates.
 Be sure to consider those which might apply to your situation.

-1. The good news with corporate housing is that longer stays will get you lower rates.
+- There are lower rates with corporate housing providers when client stays are six months or more.
 Rates are higher for stays lasting only one month, but can decrease significantly when you start with three months guaranteed.
 When you sign your lease agreement, you save more if you are committing to three, six, nine, or twelve months.

 What is Corporate Housing?